Skip to Content

 6. Hayden Valley

-Probably the most popular place to see wildlife in Yellowstone, Hayden Valley attracts lots of tourists.
-It can get really busy here.
+Hayden Valley attracts lots of tourists so it can get really busy here.
 And if bison decide to hang around on the only road that leads through the valley, chances are big that you’ll get stuck in the bison-jam for a very long time.

 It seems that bison really love showing tourists who is in charge of the place.
 So every time you need to pass Hayden Valley, you should be prepared for bison jams that can easily delay you by an hour.